oxidecomputer/rfd-api/README.md

 ### Revisions

-Every revision is tied to a commit* against an RFD readme file.
+Every revision is tied to a commit* against a RFD readme file.
 There is no guarantee though that there exists a revision though for every commit.
 While the RFD API will attempt to create a revision for every commit, outages, missing webhooks, or internal errors can result in missing revisions.
 Currently the background periodic processor does not attempt to backfill missing revisions, it only